ReCoded-Org/curriculum-backend-mongodb-queries-practice/QUERIES.md

     {
         "cuisine": {$ne: "American "},
         "grades.score": {$gt: 70},
-        "address.coord": {$lt: -65.754168}
+        "address.coord.0": {$lt: -65.754168}
     }
 )
 ```

-13. Find the restaurants which do not prepare any cuisine of 'American' and achieved a grade point 'A' and does not belong to the borough Brooklyn.
+13. Find the restaurants which do not prepare any cuisine of 'American ' and achieved a grade point 'A' and does not belong to the borough Brooklyn.
 The document must be displayed according to the cuisine in descending order.
 ```
 db.restaurants.find(
     {